-SEC.
-68. Appropriations.- The appropriations for the National Land Use Committee under the National Economic and Development Authority in the General Appropriations Act shall be used to carry out the initial operations of the Land Use Policy Council.
-Thereafter, additional sums as may be necessary for the full

-- implementation of LUPC's functions shall be included in the annual General Appropriations Act. - SEC.
-69. Review of Existing Land Use Plans.- Provinces, cities, and municipalities with existing land use plans shall review, revise, reconcile, and harmonize the same with the guidelines and standards set forth under this Act within one (1) year from the effectivity of this Act. - SEC.
-70. Repealing Clause.- All republic acts, executive orders, rules and regulations, and other issuances, or parts the reof, that are inconsistent with the provisions of this Republic Act are hereby repealed or modified accordingly. - SEC.
-71. Non-impairment Clause.- Nothing in this Act shall be construed as to diminish, impair, or repeal rights recognized, granted, or available to marginalized or basic sectors under existing laws including but not limited to Republic Act Nos.
+- SEC.
+68. Appropriations.
+The appropriations for the National Land Use Commission shall be taken from the budget of the Office of the President in the General Appropriations Act in the year following the effectivity of this Act and shall be used to carry out the initial operations of the National Land Use Commission.
+Thereafter, additional sums as may be necessary for the full implementation of NLUC's functions shall be included in the annual General Appropriations Act. - SEC.
+69. Review of Existing Land Use Plans. - Provinces, cities, and municipalities with existing land use plans shall review, revise, reconcile, and harmonize the same with the guidelines and standards set forth under this Act within three (3) years from the effectivity of this Act. - SEC.
+70. Repealing Clause.
+All republic acts, executive orders, rules and regulations, and other issuances, or parts thereof, that are inconsistent with the provisions of this Republic Act are hereby repealed or modified accordingly. - SEC.
+71. Non-impairment Clause.
+Nothing in this Act shall be construed as to diminish, impair, or repeal rights recognized, granted, or available to marginalized or basic sectors under existing laws including but not limited to Republic Act Nos.
 7279, 6657, 8371, and 8550. - SEC.
-72. Separability Clause.- If for any reason or reasons, any part or provision of this Act shall be declared or held to be unconstitutional or invalid other parts or provisions hereof, which are not affected thereby shall continue to be in full force and effect. - SEC.
-73. Effectivity Clause.- This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in at least two (2) national newspapers of general circulation. - 21 Approved,
+72. Separability Clause.
+If for any reason or reasons, any part or provision of this Act shall be declared or held to be unconstitutional or invalid other parts or provisions hereof, which are not affected thereby shall continue to be in full force and effect. - SEC.
+73. Effectivity Clause. - This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in at least two (2) national newspapers of general circulation. - 32 Approved,